jl33-ai/jl33-ai.github.io/source/_posts/tasteful-apis.md

 ---
-title: what are TASTEful apis
+title: how to make a TASTEful api
 icons:
   - name: Atlassian
     image: /images/icons/atlassian.png